4re/vapoursynth-portage/README.md

 # vapoursynth-portage
-Unofficial portage tree with all vapoursynth related ebuilds
+Unofficial portage tree with all VapourSynth related ebuilds

 Install
 -------